elm-city-craftworks/course-001/PART_2.md

 encoded `fixmap` has, and then you'll repeat a similar process to uncover the details about its keys and values.

-**STEP 2:** Implement the `Packer.unpack` method, which takes an array of bytes encoded in MessagePack format and converts it to an equivalent primitive Ruby object.
-The `packer.rb` file contains a stubbed out method for you to implement, as well as a simple test.
+**STEP 2:** Implement the `Unpacker.unpack` method, which takes an array of bytes encoded in MessagePack format and converts it to an equivalent primitive Ruby object.
+The `unpacker.rb` file contains a stubbed out method for you to implement, as well as a simple test.
 You are only expected to implement enough of MessagePack's functionality to process the `example.msg`, small subset of the types available in MessagePack.

-**STEP 3:** Implement the `Unpacker.pack` method, which takes a primitive Ruby object and converts it into a byte array in MessagePack format.
-You'll find a stub method and test for this in `unpacker.rb`.
+**STEP 3:** Implement the `Packer.pack` method, which takes a primitive Ruby object and converts it into a byte array in MessagePack format.
+You'll find a stub method and test for this in `packer.rb`.
 As in STEP 2, you're only expected to convert the limited set of types used in the `example.msg` file, you do not need to write a converter for all Ruby formats.